Trusted WordPress tutorials, when you need them most.

 The Media & Text WordPress block

-After selecting the block you want to use, just drag and drop it onto a widget-ready area such as the sidebar and footer.
+After selecting the block you want to use, just drag and drop it into a section of your template such as the sidebar and footer.

 The full-site editor gives you access to the complete set of WordPress tools and settings.
 This means you can add a call to action button, text, links, images, and other content to a wider range of blocks.